SimpleDataLabsInc/prophecy-docs/docs/concepts/copilot.md

 </div></div>
 <script src="https://fast.wistia.net/assets/external/E-v1.js" async></script>

 How did a Dataset change?
-Data Copilot will recommend a description of the change for every edit you make.
+Data Copilot recommends a description of the change for every edit you make.
 How was a column computed?
 Data Copilot suggests a plain English description that explains how every column is generated and what it represents.

 <div class="wistia_responsive_padding" style={{padding:'62.5% 0 0 0', position:'relative'}}>
 <div class="wistia_responsive_wrapper" style={{height:'100%',left:0,position:'absolute',top:0,width:'100%'}}>